unicode-org/message-format-wg/experiments/stasm/third/README.md

 ### Message References

 No built-in support.
+However:

+- Glossaries of shared terms can be implemented through custom functions.
+See [`example_glossary.ts`](https://github.com/unicode-org/message-format-wg/blob/experiments/experiments/stasm/third/example/example_glossary.ts).
-Allows for the definition of a message reference resolver as a custom formatting function, which can be used to implement shared glossaries.
-For avoid the problem of variant explosion the data model introduces _phrases_ — sub-messages stored inside the message referencing them.
+- The problem of variant explosion is solved by introducing _phrases_ — sub-messages stored inside the message referencing them.
+See [`example_phrases.ts`](https://github.com/unicode-org/message-format-wg/blob/experiments/experiments/stasm/third/example/example_phrases.ts).

 ### Runtime Variable References

 Fully supported, first-class citizens of the data model.
-Can be used as placeholders (when they're interpolated into the suraorunding text) or as arguments and options in function calls.
+Can be used as placeholders (when they're interpolated into the surrounding text) or as arguments and options in function calls.

 ### Formatting Function Dependencies